 Dedicated to grass roots and community learning across a wide range of ages and abilities, she is currently leading a variety of workshops across Yorkshire in dance (specialising in Flamenco and Spanish Folk), culture and language.

 With an interest in safe dance practice, Luisa has extended her studies to complete instructorqualifications in complementary practices such as Pilates, Aerobics and personal training.

 Luisa worked extensively for “Prescho” (Hispanic studies at the University of Córdoba).
 Spain.
 She is currently a lecturer in Spanish Dance and language for the Cervantes Institute.

-Susana Aguilar, Phil Sanger, Ross Ainslie, Guillermo Salinas, Aurora Fearnley, Jon Owen, Jamie Donohue, Amir Giles, Riccardo Meneghini, Vivien Wood, Azzura Ardovini, Olivia Quayle, Yiannis Tsigkris, Katy Skelton, Adam Young, Mark Baker (Dread), Adam Wilks, Marcus Rapley, Matt Burton, James Jelliman, Keira Martin, Maria Vega, Sophie Stephenson, Raquel de la Plaza, Dani Ferreira, Paul Wilkinson, Pauline Mayers, Mel Newing, Lee Davern, Kat Doherty…. and many others.
+Susana Aguilar, Phil Sanger, Ross Ainslie, Guillermo Salinas, Aurora Fearnley, Cormac Byrne, Al McSween,Maria Vega, Rosa Cisneros, Guiliano Modarelli, Keira Martin, Sophie Stephenson, Emily O’Shea, Jon Owen, Jamie Donohue, Victor Blasquez, Antonio Escribano, Jamie Donoghue, Amir Giles, Riccardo Meneghini, Vivien Wood, Azzura Ardovini, Olivia Quayle, Yiannis Tsigkris, Katy Skelton, Adam Young, Mark Baker (Dread), Adam Wilks, Marcus Rapley, Kialea Nadine Williams, Kimball Wong, Matt Burton, James Jelliman, Matt Maude, James Rhodes, Cecilie Fodor, Raquel de la Plaza, Dani Ferreira, Paul Wilkinson, Pauline Mayers, Mel Newing, Lee Davern, Kat Doherty…. and many others.